oxidized-playground/hello-world/readme.md

 ---

-**Note:** When WSL is installed a WSL windows may appear, ignore this.
+**Note:** When WSL is installed a WSL window may appear, ignore this.

 After successfully installing WSL, VSCode will ask you to continue opening the folder into the devcontainer.